Adane-Buni-Irkiso/AquaCropvis/README.md

 It is presumed that the user already did simulation runs in the standard AquaCrop model.
 The AquaCrop outputs should be saved in the same manner as displayed below.

+After saving the AquaCrop output, the user could use the Python codes inside **AquaCropvis.ipynb** file provided in this repository

 ![Image Alt](https://github.com/AdeBIrk/AquaCropvis/blob/cd56f7ab5e64175f1e6e705728da54484e349f9d/Save%20AquaCrop%20output.png)